EricHaddad/435-Project/Report.md

 ### Bucket Sort:
 The CUDA graphs and implementation was poorly optimized because Bucket Sort cannot be parallelized by CUDA, so I have implemented CUDA method similar to MPI and perform CUDA kernel and sorting computation in comp_large.

+### Odd/Even Sort:

+My MPI speedup graphs shows large speedup, especially as we increase the number of values being sorted and processes.
+While it may look unreasonable, my implementation was not the most optimal for smaller amounts of processes, so the speedup achieved with more processes is immense.
+I calculated the speedup using the time it took to run on 2 processes (which is the minimum amount I tested my code on).

 ### Counting Sort Implementation & Analysis:
 **-MPI-**